iamkirankumaryadav/Library/Data Science/Missing Data.md

 <h3 name="algo"> 5.
 Use algorithms that work fine with missing values</h3>

-- **KNN:** KNN fills the missing values by taking most of the K nearest values (Focus on nearest neighbours)
+- **KNN:** Fills missing values by looking at the K nearest values (Focus on nearby data points)
-- **Random forest:** Weak learners are trained by non-missing data and missing values can be used for testing.
+- **Random Forest:** Trains weak models using non-missing data and uses missing values for testing.
-- **SVM:** SVM focuses on the support vectors (data points) nearest to the hyperplane.
+- **SVM:** Focuses on support vectors (data points close to the decision boundary/hyperplane)
 - Experiment with different algorithms and compare their performance on specific datasets.

 ### Domain Knowledge
-- It will help us understand why the data is missing, whether the absence is random or due to an error.
+- It helps us understand why data is missing, whether it’s random or due to an error.
-- Understanding the cause can help us decide how to handle the missing data better.
+- Knowing the cause can guide us in deciding the best way to handle the missing data.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>